MichaelFYang/Real_Time_Stair_Detector/README.md

 ```
 The python script "kernel_generation.py" generates a normalized 2D kernel that used to find stairs.
 You can modify the kernel and use it to seach for the pattern you want from the real-time LiDAR scans.

+## Reminder

+This is a research project that strongly depends on and ties to the certain platforms and frameworks used by CMU-OSU team for DARPA SubT Challenge.
+It is not well generalized for integration into other platforms.
+Intentions of using this code for you own researches may require works of code modifications.

+Questions asked in "Issues" for integrations will be answered with best availabilities.

 ## Who could I talk to?